sajinshivdas/CISSP_Interactive_Mindmap/README.md

 📖 Resources

-The Mindmap can be more effective with images and short notes, I have laready added some reference images and shortnotes for most the topics for ready reference for the content.
-Please fell free to inform or upload reference images or notes that will help the mindmap to be more effective
+The Mindmap can be more effective with images and short notes, I have laready added some reference images and shortnotes for most the topics for ready reference of the content.
+Please feel free to inform or upload reference images or notes that will help the mindmap to be more effective

 [CISSP_Domain_01](https://github.com/sajinshivdas/CISSP_Interactive_Mindmap/tree/main/CISSP_Domain_01)